Dung24-6/Dung24-6/README.md

 _**I, too, do not envision a doctrine of self the clinging to which there would not arise sorrow, lamentation, pain, grief, and despair.**_

 The Buddha

+_**I'm astounded by people who want to 'know' the universe when it's hard enough to find your way around Chinatown.**_

+Woody Allen